-40 Years of Medical Mission
+40 Years of medical missions

 Ali Hunt is one of those medical professionals.
 He works in the diabetes department of a government hospital.
-As a podiatrist specialising in diabetic foot disease, he treats patients and trains local Cambodian doctors and nurses.
+As a podiatrist specializing in diabetic foot disease, he treats patients and trains local Cambodian doctors and nurses.
 He hopes that better treatment of diabetic foot wounds will prevent lower limb loss which leads to a reduced quality of life and eventually to early death.
-Many patients are surprised to find a `Barang’ (a foreigner) treating patients in a government hospital and even more surprised to hear him speak their language.
+Many patients are surprised to find a barang (a foreigner) treating patients in a government hospital and even more surprised to hear him speak their language.
 This gives him the opportunity to share something of his faith and the reasons he has brought his young family to live in Phnom Penh.
 He also has the privilege of mentoring the one Christian doctor in the department and building him up in his faith and medical knowledge.

 Focus 2024 is named after the 50th anniversary of OMF arriving in Cambodia.

 - Pray for Ali as he seeks to influence the management of diabetic foot disease in the hospital he works in and around the country.

 - Pray for gospel opportunities in the connections he makes with patients and staff.

 - Pray for OMF Cambodia’s Focus 2024 initiative.
 Pray that they would see followers of Jesus flourishing in professional positions across Cambodia and demonstrating God’s love.